zacwood9/internetarchive/README.md

 # internetarchive
-A Go wrapper for the archive.org Advanced Search API
+A Go wrapper for the archive.org API

 # Usage
 Construct Query and Options